 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Library are described in Note A of the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2021.
+The Library adopted the provisions of GASB Statement No. 87, Leases, for the year ended December 31, 2022, which established criteria for identifying, and requiring recognition of, certain lease assets and liabilities for leases that previously were classified as operating leases.
+The application of existing policies was not changed in the year.
 We noted no transactions entered into by the Library during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.